-Roasted Asparagus and Wild Halibut Salad with Chèvre and Warm Rhubarb Vinaigrette
+Roasted Asparagus and Halibut Salad with Chèvre and Rhubarb Vinaigrette

-Yes, it is finally spring, and I can't resist putting everything I love about this season on one plate!
-The warm vinaigrette is sparked with tart, sweet flavors and the colors literally burst off the dish.
-This is one for a special spring day!
+Yes, it is finally spring, and I can't resist putting my favorite ingredients together on one plate.
+The warm vinaigrette is spiked with tart, sweet flavors and the ingredient colors are just lovely.

 - 12 asparagus spears Add to list

-- 4 halibut fillets (about 3 to 4 ounces each) Add to list
+- 4 halibut fillets (3 to 4 ounces each) Add to list

 - Extra virgin olive oil for brushing Add to list